UMWEDU/umw-admissions-sync/_pages/international-checklist.md

 <strong>5.
 Financial Support</strong>

 Non-U.S. citizens will need to provide a Financial Statement of Support, with information about available resources for paying for their U.S. education.

+Please take a look at the <a href="http://www.umw.edu/admissions/youarein/next-steps/incoming-international-students/">Next Steps</a> for Admitted International Students.